-Zimbabwe court drops charges against US woman
+Zimbabwe court suspends charges against US woman

-Harare (CNN)A Zimbabwean court dropped subversion charges Thursday against a US citizen accused of saying on Twitter that the southern African nation was being led by "a selfish and sick man."
+Harare (CNN)A Zimbabwean court temporarily suspended subversion charges Thursday against a US citizen accused of saying on Twitter that the southern African nation was being led by "a selfish and sick man."

 Martha O'Donovan was charged two months ago with subversion and undermining then-President Robert Mugabe's authority.
 She denied the charges.

-"Further remand is denied," magistrate Anniah Ndiraya told the court Thursday as the charges were dismissed.
+"Further remand is denied," magistrate Rumbidzai Mugwagwa told the court Thursday.

+A US State Department official told CNN on Thursday the agency is "aware of a US citizen who had been detained and subsequently released on bail in Zimbabwe."

+"We were pleased that the charges were temporarily suspended," the official said, adding that the United States continues "to have concerns regarding her arrest and the charges made against her."

 O'Donovan spent about a week in the country's maximum security prison before being released in November on $1,000 bail.
 If convicted of subversion, she faced up to 20 years in prison.

-After the ruling Thursday, O'Donovan smiled to the packed courtroom before quickly leaving to embrace friends and US embassy officials outside.
+After the ruling Thursday, O'Donovan smiled to the packed courtroom before quickly leaving to embrace friends and US Embassy officials outside.

 "I have no comment at the moment," the 25-year-old American told reporters outside the courtroom.

-Note: CORRECTION: This story and headline have been revised to state that the charges against Martha O'Donovan have been temporarily suspended, not dropped.
-CORRECTION: This story has been updated to correct the name of the magistrate who delivered the court's decision Thursday.